I’ll make this quick.

 And actually, I have updated my favorite accounts since then.
 For example, I stopped using a certain account because it started sucking, and I replaced it with another one.

-So, this week I’ll be writing a few blog posts of my favorite accounts.
+So, I wrote a few blog posts of my favorite accounts.